 Doctor of Laws (SJD)

 The SJD Program is intended for individuals who have demonstrated superior scholarly potential and who are engaged in, or plan to pursue, careers in academia, government service or the judiciary.
-Strong preference in admission is given to LLM graduates of the UConn School of Law, although applications from external candidates are welcome.
+Strong preference in admission is given to LLM graduates of the UConn School of Law, and we are currently not accepting applications from outside candidates.
 Candidates accepted into the SJD program must be able to conduct sustained and original academic or professional research at a high intellectual level, culminating in the submission of a doctoral dissertation.